 Purchasing a car that constantly suffers from the same mechanical issues over and over would leave a sour taste in anyone’s mouth.
-And that could likely be the first sign that you’ve got a lemon on your hands.
-And in this case, unfortunately, you cannot turn said lemon into lemonade.
+Sound like your situation?
+You may have a lemon on your hands.

 Table of Contents:

-The lemon laws were put into place by federal and state governments to protect consumers who have purchased or leased defective consumer goods.
-These laws state that should a manufacturer be unable to repair a consumer good, like a car, and the defect is substantial and cannot be repaired, then the good must be replaced, or the money must be fully refunded.
+Lemon laws were put into place to protect consumers who have purchased or leased defective consumer goods.
+These laws state that should a manufacturer be unable to repair a consumer good, like a car, and the defect is substantial and cannot be repaired then the good must be replaced or the money must be fully refunded.

 The Uniform Commercial Code

-The Uniform Commercial Code, which was first enacted in 1959, is used to provide continuity in sales and other commercial transactions across the United States.
-The purpose behind the law is to give consumers the right to receive a replacement or a full refund in case their consumer good is a lemon.
-Since the UCC does not specify what constitutes a lemon, it often leaves it up to a court to decide whether the manufacturer or seller refuses to comply with replacements or refunds.
+The Uniform Commercial Code was first enacted in 1959.
+The purpose of the law is to give consumers the right to receive a replacement or a full refund in case their consumer good is a lemon.
+The kicker?
+The UCC does not specify what constitutes a lemon.
+It’s up to the courts to decide whether the manufacturer or seller should provide a replacement or refund for the vehicle.

 Are used and leased cars covered under lemon laws?

-Note that often, used vehicles are sold while under the manufacturer’s warranty and/or a dealer’s warranty.
-In this case, you will still be protected and may qualify under the lemon laws.
-On the other hand, cars purchased from individual sellers, or private party sellers, rather than a dealer may not be protected under lemon laws, especially if the car was sold “as is.”
+Don’t live in a state that explicitly protects used cars?
+You may have a workaround.
+Used vehicles purchased at a dealership may still be sold under a manufacturer’s warranty and/or a dealer’s warranty, which would fall under lemon laws.
+On the other hand, cars purchased from individual sellers, or private party sellers, may not be protected under lemon laws, especially if the car was sold “as is.”

 What is a lemon law buyback?